mirfazainab48/Web_scraper_tool/README.md

 ---

 ## 🤝 Contribution Guidelines

 We welcome contributions to the Web Scraper and Automation Suite!
 Here’s how you can contribute:

-(1.), Fork the repository:
+1. Fork the repository:
 Click the "Fork" button on the GitHub page to create a personal copy of the project.

-(2.), Create a new branch:
+2. Create a new branch:
 Work on a new feature or fix in a separate branch.

--git checkout -b feature/your-feature-
+*git checkout -b feature/your-feature*

-(3.), Commit your changes:
+3. Commit your changes:

 Write clear and concise commit messages.

--git commit -am "Add new feature"-
+*git commit -am "Add new feature"*

-(4.), Push to your fork:
+4. Push to your fork:
 Push your changes to your fork on GitHub.

--git push origin feature/your-feature-
+*git push origin feature/your-feature*

-(5.), Submit a pull request:
+5. Submit a pull request:

 Go to the "Pull Requests" section and submit your changes for review.

 ## 🏷️ Tags